nurettincoban/diff2ai/README.md

 - Custom template not found
   - When using a name (e.g., `--template my-template`), diff2ai looks for `./templates/my-template.md` by default, or under `--templates-dir`/`templatesDir` if provided.
   - You can also pass a direct path: `--template ./my-templates/review.md`.
+  - Packaged templates can be used by name without copying (e.g., `--template security`).

 - "Missing required placeholder {diff_content}"
   - Your custom template must include `{diff_content}` where you want the unified diff injected.